ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 ### Alternative 1: Proxy, traffic flows through {{site.data.keyword.cis_short_notm}}
 {: #vpc-multi-region-15}

-This first alternative creates a wildcard certificate for custom domain, replace `example.com` with your custom domain name in the steps below, and then proxies it in the {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) allowing you to take advantage of industry leading security, protection and performance capabilities.
+This first alternative creates a wildcard certificate for custom domain, and then proxies it in the {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) allowing you to take advantage of industry leading security, protection and performance capabilities.
+Replace `example.com` with your custom domain name in the steps below.

    Currently ordering certificates is by using **Let's Encrypt**, you may follow the topic [Supported certificate authorities](/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates#connect-certificate-authority) for updates.
 Using **Let's Encrypt** requires an ACME account.
 Follow the steps outlined in the [Connecting third-party certificate authorities](/docs/secrets-manager?topic=secrets-manager-add-certificate-authority&interface=ui) topic to create or register your account.
 In addition, you are required to add a DNS provider following the steps in the [Connecting DNS providers](/docs/secrets-manager?topic=secrets-manager-add-dns-provider&interface=ui#add-dns-provider-ui) topic.
 For this tutorial, you must add {{site.data.keyword.cis_short_notm}} as your DNS provider.
    {: tip}